gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 17. **Open P-TECH**	Free digital learning on the tech skills of tomorrow. https://www.ptech.org/open-p-tech/

-18. **Autopsy Digital Forensics** - FREE ($495 value) Autopsy is a Windows-based desktop digital forensics tool that is free, open source, and has all of the features that you’d normally find in commercial digital forensics tools.
-It is extensible and comes with features that include keyword search, hash matching, registry analysis, web analytics, and more.
-Offer ends June 1, 2020. https://www.autopsy.com/support/training/covid-19-free-autopsy-training/

 19. **Udemy** - Online learning course platform "collection from the free courses in our learning marketplace" https://www.udemy.com/courses/free/

 22. **Enroll Now Free: PCAP Programming Essentials in Python** https://www.netacad.com/courses/programming/pcap-programming-essentials-python Python is the very versatile, object-oriented programming language used by startups and tech giants, Google, Facebook, Dropbox and IBM.
 Python is also recommended for aspiring young developers who are interested in pursuing careers in Security, Networking and Internet-of-Things.
 Once you complete this course, you are ready to take the PCAP – Certified Associate in Python programming.
 No prior knowledge of programming is required.